 If all of this has you hankering for a trip to the drive-in but nowhere to go locally, it’s easy enough to stage your own home-brew drive-in experience with a few patio chairs and a laptop.
 (You could splurge for a nice projector and screen to enhance the experience, but a laptop or tablet just works fine if you’re okay with the smaller screen.)
 Fire up some popcorn and stream a few vintage drive-in commercials off of the intertubes for a few minutes, then it’s off to the main attraction!

 And what films go best with a drive-in movie night?
-Well, this obviously depends on your personal taste, but you really can’t go wrong with old-school horror, black-and-white if possible!
+Well, this obviously depends on your personal taste, but you really can’t go wrong with old-school horror.
 There are tons of public domain movies that legally can be streamed for free from a variety of sources.
 Number One on my personal list is Herk Harvey’s 1962 classic Carnival Of Souls, a stylish and unsettling film that was once rated “the best drive-in movie of all-time.”
 Number Two would be George Romero’s Night Of The Living Dead, which you may have seen once or twice already.
 If you want some laughs, check out some Buster Keaton shorts or Ed Wood’s Plan 9 From Outer Space, a perfect blend of (mostly unintentional) comedy and horror.
-Can’t decide which movie to watch?
-No problem, most drive-in were double features anyway!
-Whatever your cinematic decision, recreating the vintage drive-in experience is always a blast.
+Can’t decide on which movie to watch?
+No problem, most drive-ins were double features anyway!
+Whatever your cinematic decision, recreating the vintage drive-in experience is a guaranteed blast.

 - BW 1/8/19

 Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
 It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!